Ashbourne, Derbyshire: Recreation and sport

-In the annual two-day Royal Shrovetide Football match, one half of the town plays the other, using the town as the pitch, with goals three miles apart.
-As many as several thousand players compete for two days with a hand-painted, cork-filled ball.
-The game is played by two teams, the Up'ards and the Down'ards, over two eight-hour periods, subject to a few rules.
-Shrovetide football has been played for several centuries.
-It is a moving mass (the Hug) that continues through the roads of the town, across fields, and even along the bed of the local Henmore Brook.
+In the annual two-day Royal Shrovetide Football match, one half of the town plays the other, using the town as the pitch, with goals 3 mile miles apart.
+As many as several thousand players compete, with a hand-painted, cork-filled ball.
+The game is also known as "hugball" and has been played from at least c.1667 although its exact origins are unknowns.
+The game is played by two teams, the Up'ards (those born north of Henmore Brook) and the Down'ards (those born south), over two eight-hour periods, subject to a few rules.
+The goal for the Up'ards is the Sturson Mill and the goal for the Down'ards is the old Clifton Mill.
+It is a moving mass (the Hug) that continues through the roads of the town, across fields, and even along the bed of the Henmore Brook.
 There were intermittent unsuccessful attempts to ban the game until the late 19th century.

 Before the 1966 Football World Cup, the West German squad stayed at the nearby Peveril of the Peak Hotel and trained on one of Ashbourne's town football pitches near the park.

-Local contestant Dave Mellor was the 1978 BriSCA Formula 1 Stock Cars World Champion.